jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 AI increasingly automates many of those activities.

 That creates an uncomfortable question:
-_If junior developers are not given the opportunity to learn software engineering through experience or mentorship, how do future senior engineers emerge?_
+_If junior developers are not given the opportunity to learn software engineering through experience or mentorship early in their careers, how do future senior engineers emerge?_

 Current senior engineers eventually retire, move into management, or leave the industry.
 If younger developers never gain enough experience to develop architectural judgment and engineering wisdom, we may eventually create a deficit of human knowledge within the industry.